PP-Module for LiFi Access Systems

 The TSF shall distribute Group Temporal Key (GTK) in accordance with a specified cryptographic key distribution method: [selection: AES Key Wrap in an EAPOL-Key frame, AES Key Wrap with Padding in an EAPOL-Key frame] that meets the following: [NIST SP 800-38F, IEEE 802.11-2020 for the packet format and timing considerations] and does not expose the cryptographic keys.

-Application Note: This requirement applies to the Group Temporal Key (GTK) that is generated by the TOE for use in broadcast and multicast messages to clients to which it is connected.
+Application Note: This requirement applies to the GTK that is generated by the TOE for use in broadcast and multicast messages to clients to which it is connected.
 802.11-2020 specifies the format for the transfer as well as the fact that it must be wrapped by the AES Key Wrap method specified in NIST SP 800-38F.

 Guidance

-There are no guidance evaluation activities for this component.
+There are no additional Guidance evaluation activities for this component.

 Tests

-Step 1: The evaluator will configure the AP to an unused channel and configure the WLAN sniffer to sniff only on that channel (i.e., lock the sniffer on the selected channel).
+Step 1: The evaluator shall identify the channel used by the TOE and configure the sniffer to sniff only on that channel (i.e., lock the sniffer on the selected channel).
 The sniffer should also be configured to filter on the MAC address of the TOE and client.

-Step 3: The evaluator will start the sniffing tool, initiate a connection between the TOE and client, and allow the client to authenticate, associate and successfully complete the four-way handshake with the TOE.
+Step 3: The evaluator shall start the sniffing tool, initiate a connection between the TOE and client, and allow the client to authenticate, associate, and successfully complete the four-way handshake with the TOE.

-Step 4: The evaluator will set a timer for one minute, at the end of which the evaluator will disconnect the TOE from the client and stop the sniffer.
+Step 4: The evaluator shall set a timer for one minute, at the end of which the evaluator shall disconnect the TOE from the client and stop the sniffer.

-Step 7: The evaluator will repeat Step 6 for the next two data frames with frame control value 0x4208.
+Step 7: The evaluator shall repeat Step 6 for the next two data frames with frame control value 0x4208.

-The evaluator will also perform the following testing based on the supported GTK distribution methods:
+The evaluator shall also perform the following testing based on the supported GTK distribution methods:

 AES Key Wrap (AES-KW Tests)

-• Test FCS_CKM.2/GTK:1: The evaluator will test the authenticated encryption functionality of AES-KW for each combination of the following input parameter lengths:
+• Test FCS_CKM.2/GTK:1: The evaluator shall test the authenticated encryption functionality of AES-KW for each combination of the following input parameter lengths:

 • 128 and 256 bit key encryption keys (KEKs)